 It’s the third Saturday in April, which means Record Store Day is here once again and it’s time for our annual unofficial (in addition to being unauthorized and unsanctioned) celebration of the big day!
 Whether you don’t have a participating store in your area or just want extra goodies after you get back from the local record store, we have a great selection of stuff for you.
 But please try to buy something at your local store because buying physical media is more important than you might think.
 Let’s start with some suggested vinyl purchases:

 Here’s an interesting bit of trivia: Taken By Savages was formed by some of the people behind the cult movie review website BLEEDING SKULL!
 You wouldn’t know this from the name alone, but the vinyl offering from Lucas Giorgini is a soundtrack to a fictional horror movie and the special edition includes bonus items like faux lobby cards and 3D glasses.
 If you’re an 80’s horror fan with a turntable, you owe it to yourself to pick up a copy of Giorgini’s A Murder Collection.
 But if you don’t have one, CD and digital download versions of the album are also available.
-With Best Buy reportedly ditching CDs this July and Target changing the terms they have with labels over how they buy compact discs, it seems possible that CDs will make a nostalgia-fueled comeback at some point in the future.
+With Best Buy reportedly ditching CDs this July and Target changing the terms they have with labels over how they buy compact discs, it seems possible that compact discs will soon become obsolete.
+Which also means CDs will probably make a nostalgia-fueled comeback at some point in the future.

 While many of the above albums are listed with a price given in non-US currency, you can simply click on “Buy Now” to get the option to pay in your currency of choice.
 Supplies are limited for many of these, so act fast and buy now!
 Speaking of buying, you have the ability to “Name Your Price” with the following selection of songs: